 Statutory regulation for psychologists was introduced on 1 July 2009 and the Health and Care Professions Council (HCPC) register of practitioner psychologists opened.

 The Society's role in terms of regulation since then has been to work with the HCPC to ensure that it is a success.
-Alongside this we are developing as the learned and professional body that our members want and that is in envisaged in our Strategic Plan for 2005-10.
+Alongside this we continue to develop as a learned and professional body.

 FAQs on Statutory Regulation

 Statutory regulation exists to protect the public against the risk of poor practice.
 It works by setting agreed standards of practice and competence by registering those who are competent to practise and restricting the use of specified protected titles to those who are registered.